DeKalb Avenue station (BMT lines): Track reconfiguration

 During the reconstruction of the junction that started in 1956 and was completed by April 1961, the Brighton Line tracks were connected to the DeKalb Avenue station's outermost tracks.
 A diamond crossover north of the station had caused frequent bottlenecks, but was removed during the realignment and replaced with two flying junctions.
 All switches immediately north of the station were eliminated.
 The junction towards the Manhattan Bridge was rebuilt.
 To make room for a new flying junction, the Myrtle Avenue station was closed.
 That station's northbound platform remains visible from passing trains, but the southbound platform was demolished to accommodate the new flying junction that replaced the diamond crossover.
 Platforms were also doubled in length to accommodate ten-car trains of 60 ft cars.
 It was estimated that the reconstruction of the junction increased the junction's train capacity by 25%.

-The Chrystie Street Connection project was also tied to this improvement, as it resulted in more trains using the bridge, as well as connecting trains to the IND Sixth Avenue Line (and thus, to IND lines to the Bronx and Queens).
-Over the years, as more of the business community migrated to Midtown Manhattan, the slower tunnel route via Lower Manhattan became less popular, and it is now the least used of the three northbound routing options.
+The Chrystie Street Connection project was also tied to this improvement, as it resulted in more trains using the bridge, as well as connecting trains to the Independent Subway System (IND)'s Sixth Avenue Line (and thus, to IND lines to the Bronx and Queens).
+Over the years, as more of the business community migrated to Midtown Manhattan, the slower tunnel route via Lower Manhattan became less popular.
+When the Chrystie Street Connection opened in 1967, the station became a transfer point for trains to and from the IND Sixth Avenue Line.

 Station overhauls

-After the 1961 reconstruction period, some adjustments were made to the station.
-In the mid 1960s, the station platforms were extended northward at least 150 ft to accommodate for a 600 ft train.
+After the 1961 reconstruction, some adjustments were made to the station.
+The original platform extensions were closed and replaced by straight extensions to the north in 1960.
+The abandoned portions can be seen from the open platforms and trains.
+In the mid-1960s, the station platforms were extended northward at least 150 ft to accommodate for a 600 ft train.
 It also added new '60s modern look tiling.

-DeKalb Avenue received another overhaul in the 1970s where the station's structure and over all appearance were improved.
-The MTA fixed and replaced wall tiles, old signs, and incandescent lighting to the 1970s modern look wall tiles, signs and fluorescent lights.
-Staircases and platform edges were also fixed.
-In spite of the renovation, however, the Metropolitan Transportation Authority listed the station among the 69 most deteriorated stations in the subway system in 1981.
+The Metropolitan Transportation Authority (MTA) announced in late 1978 that it would modernize the DeKalb Avenue station.
+The improvements included new finishes on the walls and floors; acoustical, signage, and lighting improvements; replacement of old mechanical equipment; and new handrails.
+In spite of the renovation, the MTA listed the station among the 69 most deteriorated stations in the subway system in 1981.

 In the early 2000s, architect Lee Harris Pomeroy designed a renovation of the DeKalb Avenue station.
 The plans included adding elevators for ADA accessibility, as well as restoring the original station tiles and mosaics.
 The latest major overhaul was in 2004–2006.
 The station was repaired and became an ADA-accessible station.
 The MTA repaired the staircases, retiled the walls, added new tiles to the floors, upgraded the station's lights and public address system, installed ADA yellow safety treads along the platform edge and replaced the trackbeds for all trains entering or bypassing the station.
 It also installed elevators on both platforms, as well as elevators to the street level.

 Station layout

-This underground station has six tracks with island platforms between the two outer pairs of tracks, while the two center tracks bypass the station.
-The platform columns are painted red on their lower halves and cream on their upper halves.